- Jun 28, 2025

 Agatha Christie (the undisputed queen of quaint carnage)

-Thus, the detective was born.
+Murder wasn’t just fun or drama.
+It was a game that the reader tries to solve for themselves.
+Thus, the hero detective was born.
 And the audience became the investigator.

 🎲 Act III: Enter the Parlor Game

-Fast-forward to the post-WWII era, when dinner parties were the rage and board games reigned supreme.
-In 1949, we got Clue—a murder mystery game with weapons, suspects, and rooms that taught kids everywhere how to accuse people with confidence and zero evidence.
+Thus in 1949, we got Clue—a murder mystery game with weapons, suspects, and rooms that taught kids everywhere how to call someone a murderer with limited evidence.

 People realized: You don’t have to be an actor to be dramatic.
 You just need a character bio, a motive, and maybe a fake mustache.